The Covid Chronicles

 The first Covid Chronicle appeared by chance, but was a long time in the making, much like the virus itself.

 Earlier in the year, I had enrolled in a series of memoir writing classes in Cambridge, Mass.
 I expected to miss the last of the classes when I left Boston.
-Then, with most everyone locked down on both sides of the Atlantic, the class was migrated to Zoom.
-I could attend after all, albeit at 11:30 at night my time.
+Then, with most everyone locked down on both sides of the Atlantic, the class migrated to Zoom.
+I could attend after all, albeit at 11:30 at night Paris time.
 It was a natural to write for the class about life in confinement in Paris.
 I’ve been coming here, off and on, since 1971, so it was an opportunity nearly 50 years in the making.

 The first four Chronicles appeared weekly.
 Going forward, I plan to post twice a month.

 Be well.
 Stay connected.